owncloud/ocis/docs/ocis/adr/0011-global-url-format.md

 As you can see, even if you're the owner of `/relative/path/to/resource` and navigate into it, the URL changes due to a new space being entered.
 This ensures that while working in your home folder, copying URLs and giving them to the person you share the resource with, the receiver can still navigate within the new space.

-In short terms, while navigating using the WebUI, the URL has to constantly change whenever we change spaces.
+In short terms, while navigating using the WebUI, the URL has to constantly change whenever we change spaces to reflect the most explicit one.

 #### Example 2: UserA shares something from a Workspace